Skip to content

 Dosages are reviewed and adjusted based on your tolerance and response to treatment.
 This is done progressively under clinician guidance.

-Do I need blood tests before starting GLP-1 treatment?
+Do I need blood tests before starting treatment?

 Testing may be required depending on your health profile.
 Your clinician will advise whether baseline blood work is needed before treatment begins.

-GLP-1 medications are most effective when used alongside dietary changes and physical activity.
-Your care plan will incorporate lifestyle support alongside any prescription treatment.
+Prescription treatments are most effective when used alongside dietary changes and physical activity.
+Your care plan will incorporate lifestyle support alongside any prescribed treatment.

 Stopping treatment may lead to changes in appetite and weight.
 We recommend discussing any planned changes with your clinician so they can guide you through a safe transition.